fatimahere7/fatimahere7/README.md

 </h1>

 ## 🌟 About Me
-- Building Smart Contracts and Web3 Apps
+- Building Smart Contracts & Web3 Apps
 - Strong grip on **Solidity**, **Foundry**, and Backend APIs
 - Full-stack dev with a love for clean architecture
 - Currently working on Blockchain Dapps and integrations of Restful APIs